janakelsay/zero-to-designer/UXResearchproject.md

 - here's the starting point for this analysis

 I have learned more about the scope of the research.
 [This video](https://www.youtube.com/watch?v=zGCRhd3r4fE) from CareerFoundry was really useful, directed well, and packed full of takeaway knowledge.
 It is actually quite funny to me how very deeply online the job of UX is, that I can get such a wealth of practical information on how to do it in various quality forms all over the internet.
 I used to write research papers which required me to carry around ten books, but I can get similar high level understanding from spending ten minutes on Youtube?
 Seems fake, now that I spell it out...

+_________________

+Progress on this research project is at a 20-30% completion.
+I have been diving into Geyser's user stories and making notes about the path those stories take me on across the site.
+The next step is to use the list of heuristics given to analyze decisions on the site and suggest improvements.
+I plan on working on this today.
+What is getting in my way is trying to make my workspace in Figma "look good."
+I keep dressing it up when I return to it.
+This is mostly because I do not know standardized practices, and much of my knowledge of how to use Figma is to dress things up.